dbernhard-0x7CD/dphpc/README.md

     * For performance measurements

 # TODO
-    * Link and build liblsb
     * Find a task

 # DONE
+    * Link and build with OpenMP
+    * Link and build liblsb
     * Link and build with OpenMPI
     * Created repo